SystemsApproach/sdn/foreword.rst

 about a change in control: the owners and operators of big networks took control of how their networks work, grabbing the keys to innovation from the equipment vendors.
-It started with data center companies because they couldn’t build big-enough scale-out networks using off-the-shelf networking equipment.
+It started with data center companies because they couldn't build big-enough scale-out networks using off-the-shelf networking equipment.
 So they bought switching chips and wrote the software themselves.
 Yes, it saved them money (often reducing the cost by a factor of five or more), but it was